w3f-grants-archive/docs/docs/sdk/AssetPallet.md

 ```js
 paraspell.assets.hasSupportForAsset(node: TNode, symbol: string)
 ```
-## Retrieve decimals for a particular asset for a particular Parachain
+## Retrieve decimals of a particular asset for a particular Parachain
 The function returns decimals for a specific asset
 ```js
 paraspell.assets.getAssetDecimals('Basilisk','KSM')